jistr/2021-10-hackfest-directord/README.md

 Vagrant-libvirt environment for directord hackfest
 ==================================================

-Note: Due to permissions issues Vagrant/Libvirt can only create the additional private network when running as root.
-It is recommended to execute the Vagrant environment on some lab machine as root.
+**Note: Due to permissions issues Vagrant/Libvirt can only create the additional private network when running as root.
+It is recommended to execute the Vagrant environment on some lab machine as root.**

-Note2: If you have Vagrant installed locally, you don't have to use the toolbox container, you can simply skip to `cd vagrant;
+**Note2**: If you have Vagrant installed locally, you don't have to use the toolbox container, you can simply skip to `cd vagrant;
 ./vagrant-up`.
 However, if your lab machine is running CentOS, it likely doesn't have Vagrant-libvirt easily installable (it doesn't ship with the distro or with EPEL).
 That's when the toolbox container comes in handy.

-Note3: This tool was prepared in half a day by amending the Vagrant setup we have for OS Migrate.
+**Note3**: This tool was prepared in half a day by amending the Vagrant setup we have for OS Migrate.
 Please adjust your expectations accordingly. :)

-Note4: If you are not familiar with Vagrant, you may want to look at [Vagrant docs](https://www.vagrantup.com/docs/cli).
+**Note4**: If you are not familiar with Vagrant, you may want to look at [Vagrant docs](https://www.vagrantup.com/docs/cli).

 Starting the toolbox container